 - Apartment-style dormitory housing in New York City

-- Courses at the New York Academy of Art
+- Coursework at the New York Academy of Art

 |Cost of Attendance*|

-*Residency students are responsible for admission fees to museums and galleries, which are not covered in the tuition and program fees.
+*For students who do not need housing, the tuition fee is $2,600.
+Residency students are responsible for travel to and from the residency, food, personal expenses and admission fees to museums and galleries, which are not covered in the tuition and program fees.

-Academy Merit Awards range from $500-$3,000 and cover tuition and fees for participants.
-The Academy grants three residency participants in each session a full-tuition scholarship in the amount of $3,000.
-Full-scholarship recipients are responsible for housing and transportation fees of $1,200.
+Academy Merit Awards range from $500-$2,600 and cover tuition and fees for participants.
+The Academy grants three residency participants in each session a full-tuition scholarship in the amount of $2,600.
+Full-scholarship recipients are responsible for housing and transportation fees.
 All applicants are automatically considered for scholarships based on the quality of their portfolio.

-Applicants are required to complete and submit the following through the online application form by March 15.
+Applicants are required to complete and submit the following through the online application form by the deadline listed above.
 Click here to begin your application.

 - Online application form